hed-standard/hed-specification/docs/source/03_HED_formats.md

 Everything after each HED node (tag term) must be enclosed by `<nowiki></nowiki>` markup elements.
 The contents within these markup elements include the description and attributes.

-Within the HED schema a `#` node indicates that the user must supply a value consistent with the unit classes and value classes of the `#` node during annotation.
+Within the HED schema a `#` node indicates that the user must supply a value consistent with the unit and value class attributes of the `#` node during annotation.
 Lines with hashtag (`#`) placeholders should have everything after the asterisks, including the `#` placeholder, enclosed by `<nowiki></nowiki>` markup elements.